Flu Clinics 2021

 - First decision – Doctor or Nurse?

-- Walk-in days are Nurse Only visits (see below)
+- Dedicated vaccine Sundays are Nurse Only visits

 - you would like your child to receive a physical examination prior to getting the vaccine